VERSION 1.0.6 • "THE GLOBAL RELEASE"

 Atomic State Design

-Never build a State that does two major jobs.
+Don't build a State that does two major jobs.
 If a robot needs to move and clean, build two states.
+It's not that hard.

 Hardware Abstraction